farooq-teqniqly/devhabit-api/README.md

 - App Service: `{rootName}-appsvc`
 - Resource Group: `{rootName}-rg`

-Default root name: `tq123-devhabit`
+Default root name: `tq123_devhabit`

 ⚠️ **Important**: Choose a unique root name to avoid naming conflicts with existing Azure resources.
 The root name becomes part of all resource names and should be globally unique within your Azure subscription.
+The root name must contain only letters, numbers, and underscores (no hyphens).

 ### Triggering Deployment